xinyuwen101/HomeFinder/README.md

 # HomeFinder

-A real estate property management system created for property rental.
+A real estate property management system for rental properties.

 Implemented with Python, Django, HTML, CSS, JavaScript, Bootstrap and Postgres.